pmy1733/Moringa-Capstone-Safaricom-Catalog/README.md

 # Moringa-Capstone-Safaricom-Catalog
 ## Project description
-This is a web based application that allows safaricom employees(old and new to have visibility of all safaricom products / services intenally.
+This is a web based application that allows Safaricom employees(old and new to have visibility of all safaricom products / services intenally.
 ## Author(s) information
 *Pharminous Nyabuto